SoftUni-Internal/interactive-content/EN/05-While-Loop/02-While-Loop.md

 In this example, the "loop body" is the code executed at each iteration of the loop, i.e. whenever the input condition is true.

-In the while loop, firstly the Boolean expression is evaluated and if it is `true`, the sequence of operations in the body of the loop is executed.
+In the **while-loop**, firstly the Boolean expression is evaluated and if it is `true`, the sequence of operations in the body of the loop is executed.

 Then again the input condition is checked and if it is `true` again, the body of the loop is executed.